IwakuraRein/IwakuraRein.github.io/index.md

 </table>

-These are the course projects of <a href="https://cis565-fall-2022.github.io/" target="_blank">CIS 565 - GPU Programming and Architecture</a>.
-In this course, I will delve into GPU architecture and learn about CUDA, WebGL, and Vulkan.
+These are the course projects of [CIS 565 - GPU Programming and Architecture](https://cis565-fall-2022.github.io/).
+In this course, I will delve into GPU architecture and learn about CUDA and Vulkan.
 Its six non-trivial projects will further develop my C++ programming skills.

 ### Generating Anime Avatars